sjdavalle/pe-compass/README.md

             },
         },
         // Returns the Data Directories that have Data - i.e. != 0 Size
+		// Notice only 6 have data from above structure labeled as `DataDirectory`
+		// and we parse those 6 structs below as the member `ImageDataDirectory`
         ImageDataDirectory: {
             "IMAGE_DIRECTORY_ENTRY_EXPORT": IMAGE_DATA_DIRECTORY {
                 VirtualAddress: 733184,